 They are the same debit and credit cards we have been using since the 1980’s however in 2007 our cards got an upgrade.
 Here in the UK, Barclaycard integrated a small chip and an antenna into cards.
-This chip is able to communicate with a card reader and complete small value transactions instantly, without the input of a pin.
+This chip can communicate with a card reader and complete small value transactions instantly, without the input of a pin.

 What security is in place with contactless payments?

-All the major banks say that contactless payments use the same level of security as a traditional Chip & PIN transaction, and have certain features that limit fraud.
-Although they do not go into detail on what the certain features are, they do say that they employ real-time fraud detection systems to detect potential fraudulent activity, for any credit or debit card payment transaction.
-Basically this means that all contactless payments are being monitored and if the transaction meets a known fraud pattern the transaction will be blocked.
+All the major banks say that contactless payments use the same level of security as a traditional Chip & PIN transaction and have certain features that limit fraud.
+Although they do not go into detail on what the certain features are, they do say that they employ real-time fraud detection systems to detect potentially fraudulent activity, for any credit or debit card payment transaction.
+Basically, this means that all contactless payments are being monitored and if the transaction meets a known fraud pattern the transaction will be blocked.

 The other weapon the bank has against fraud is your PIN.
-Have you ever tried to pay for a contactless payment only for it to decline and then have to use a chip and pin to complete the transaction?
-This is because the bank is checking you still have your card!.
-After a certain amount of consecutive contactless payments the system will ask for your pin.
-So if some ne’er do well steals your card and goes shopping they can’t spend too much of your hard earned cash before they are stopped.
+Have you ever tried to pay for a contactless payment only for it to decline and then had to switch to chip and pin to complete the transaction?
+This is because the bank is checking you still have your card!
+After a certain amount of consecutive contactless payments, the system will ask for your pin.
+So, if some ne’er do well steals your card and goes shopping they cannot spend too much of your hard-earned cash before they are stopped.
 The banks used to say that it was 6 consecutive contactless payments, however in September 2019 the second part of the EU’s payment directive kicked in.
 This means that your pin is required when 5 contactless payments have been made or your cumulative payments reach £130.

 What happens if someone goes spending with your card?

 Most of the high street banks operate a fraud protection guarantee that specifically covers for contactless payments.
 This typically puts you back to the position you had before the fraud.
-It’s worth checking with your bank what protection is in place.
+It is worth checking with your bank what protection is in place.

 Can someone scan my card to steal cash?